kai2128/fas-file-allocation-simulator/src/pages/docs/index.md

 ### Import / Export

 The application state can be exported to a file or copied to clipboard by by clicking the export button (<span class="i-carbon:export icon-btn"></span>) to open the export interface.
+All file actions is recorded automically once the disk is formatted.
+When a disk is formatted, previous action will be cleared.

 To import application state, user can click on the import button (<span class="i-mdi:database-import icon-btn"></span>) to open the import interface and select to import by paste from clipboard or upload JSON file.